MattHowdy/api-task-fix/README.md

 # TASKFIX API
-In this minimalistic todo app you can easily manage your daily todos.
+In this minimalistic todo app, you can easily manage your daily todos.
-It allows you to add a new task, if you wish you can update them by double clicking on its name.
+It allows you to add a new task if you wish you can update them by double-clicking on its name.
-In case you accomplished your tasks you can remove it from the list by hitting the "X" button next to it name.
+In case you accomplished your tasks you can remove it from the list by hitting the "X" button next to its name.

 # INSPECT